 Believe Actions, Not Words

-One of the most effective ways to not enable an addict is to tune out the lies and insist on seeing solid proof of proactive steps toward recovery.
+An effective way to avoid enabling someone is to tune out the lies and insist on seeing solid proof of steps toward recovery.
 Don’t engage in fights, but also, don’t be gullible and turn a blind eye to the problem.
-By being strong in these areas, it will prevent your loved one from taking advantage of you and can prevent stress and heartache.
+By being strong in these areas, it will prevent your loved one from taking advantage of you and help you avoid stress and heartache.

 Set Clear Boundaries

-Your role is to hold your ground during this difficult time.
-An addict may engage in fights, withhold love, tell lies and manipulate situations to get what they want.
+Your primary role is to hold your ground during this difficult time.
+The individual may engage in fights, withhold love, tell lies, and manipulate situations to get what they want.
 Start by setting clear boundaries, just as you would with a child.
-And the most important boundary is that the individual needs to quit under any circumstance.
+The most important boundary is that the individual needs to quit using under any circumstances.

 Don’t be tempted to contribute money or resources.
-One of the most detrimental thing you can do is to encourage your loved one by giving anything other than support in getting them the treatment they need.
-This may be extremely tough, but in the long run not enabling, but positively supporting them will benefit both parties.
+One of the most detrimental things you can do is to give your loved one anything other than the support they need to get treatment.
+This may be extremely tough, but in the long run, positively supporting them—not enabling them—will benefit everyone involved.